spack/spack/lib/spack/docs/getting_started.rst

          cppflags: -O3 -fPIC
        spec: gcc@4.7.2

-These flags will be treated by spack as if they were entered from the command line each time this compiler is used.
+These flags will be treated by Spack as if they were entered from the command line each time this compiler is used.
 The compiler wrappers then inject those flags into the compiler command.
-Compiler flags entered from the command line will be discussed in more detail in the following section.
+Compiler flags entered from the command line are discussed in the following section.

 ^^^^^^^^^^^^^^^^^^^^^^^
 Build Your Own Compiler
 ^^^^^^^^^^^^^^^^^^^^^^^

-If you are particular about which compiler/version you use, you might wish to have Spack build it for you.
+If you are particular about which compiler or version you use, you might wish to have Spack build it for you.
 For example:

 .. code-block:: console

    $ spack install gcc@4.9.3

-Once that has finished, you will need to add it to your ``compilers.yaml`` file.
+Once the installation has finished, you will need to add it to your ``compilers.yaml`` file.
 You can then set Spack to use it by default by adding the following to your ``packages.yaml`` file: